h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 This can be achieved by utilising a Python wrapper which takes a standard 2 byte port number, and checks the supplied port number to ensure the custom port is valid.

-The reference below includes the original hardcoded shellcode for port 4444):
+The shellcode variable defined within the script includes the original hardcoded shellcode for port 4444:

 ```python
 #!/usr/bin/python